ddho22/dsc190-final/README.md

 # reqgen

 `reqgen` is a command-line tool that scans a Python project and generates a `requirements.txt` file listing all third-party packages it imports.
-Point it at a single `.py` file or an entire directory and it handles the rest.
+I have had issues at work with documenting my package and wanted to make an easier way for me to get all the required packages of python projects with multiple nested subfolders.
+This script works if you point it at a python package or a directory.

 ## Usage